irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 Hence, just for simplicity in this article we may assume that **isNullVec** and **isValueNullVec** are the same.

 When compared with **Matlab Database Toolbox**, [**PgMex**](http://pgmex.alliedtesting.com) provides much more safe and consistent way of representing NULLs.
-In fact, with **Matlab Database Toolbox** if **NullNumberRead** is equal, for instance, to **NaN**, then ordinary **NaN** values may be easily confused with NULLs.
-The same is valid for **NullStringRead** parameter.
-Thus, for **Matlab Database Toolbox** one needs to assume in advance that some numerical or, respectively, string values cannot appear among "ordinary" ones.
+In fact, with **Matlab Database Toolbox** for **NullNumberRead** set to **NaN** ordinary **NaN** values may be easily confused with NULLs.
+The same is true for **NullStringRead** parameter.
+Thus, for **Matlab Database Toolbox** one needs to assume in advance that certain numerical or, respectively, string values cannot appear among "ordinary" ones.

 ## Retrieving scalar numericals

 Retrieving only fields of scalar numeric types can be done in all three result formats supported by **Matlab Database Toolbox** determined by **DataReturnFormat** parameter including 'numeric'.
-But it turns out that **fetch** returns all numericals as ones of **double** Matlab type independently on what **DataReturnFormat** equals.
-And this fact leads to several rather serious
+But it turns out that **fetch** converts returned numericals to **double** Matlab regardless of **DataReturnFormat** value.
+This leads to a few rather serious drawbacks:
-shortages:

-- when **DataReturnFormat** equals 'numeric', fields having non-numeric types are not to be retrieved, because otherwise their values are fully lost;
+- when **DataReturnFormat** equals 'numeric', fields of non-numeric types are not to be retrieved, because otherwise their values are fully lost;
-- conversion distortions are possible;
+- conversion inaccuracies are possible;
 - returned data has a larger size than really necessary.

-Let us give examples for each of these items and explain the corresponding shortages in more detail.
+Let us have a look at a few examples for each of these problems and explain the corresponding side-effects in more details.

-Firstly, if **DataReturnFormat** is equal to 'numeric' and some field is of non-numeric type, all its values are lost in the resulting matrix.
-This is because **fetch** simply changes them on the value of **NullNumberRead** not able to convert them otherwise into **double**.
-Hence, we are forced to exlcude such fields as **t\_data** and **calc\_date** from our selection query as being of **date** type.
+Firstly, if **DataReturnFormat** is set to 'numeric' and returned data has non-numeric fields, all their values are lost in the resulting matrix.
+This is because **fetch** simply replaces all values for such fields with **NullNumberRead** not being able to convert them to **double**.
+Hence, we are forced to exclude all non-numeric fields like **t\_data** and **calc\_date** from our selection query.
 This may seem rather strange, because in Matlab timestamps are naturally represented by serial date numbers (of **double** type).
 But the point is **Matlab Database Toolbox** always returns timestamps as strings.
-So the case when **DataReturnFormat** equals to 'numeric' is not applicable for retrieving timestamps.
-That is why we consider retrieving data with timestamps separately in the subsection immediately following this one (see below).
+So the case of **DataReturnFormat** being set to 'numeric' is not applicable for retrieving timestamps.
+That is why we consider retrieving timestamps data separately in the next subsection.

-Other two shortages are for all values of **DataReturnFormat**.
+Other two drawbacks are valid for all values of **DataReturnFormat**.
-What concerns conversions distortions, the problem is as follows.
+As for conversions imprecisions, the problem is as follows.
 Each number of **double** Matlab type occupies 8 bytes, and only 52 bits from these 8 bytes are used for the fractional part (1 bit is for the sign, 11 bits are for the exponent).
-If we convert some **int64** Matlab integer into **double**, these 52 bits may be insufficient to avoid a value distortion.
+If we convert some **int64** Matlab integer into **double**, these 52 bits may be insufficient to ensure an accurate value conversion.
 For instance, if we try to cast the maximal possible value of **int64** equal to 9223372036854775807 to **double**, we obtain 9223372036854775800 instead of the original value.
 Hence we cannot be sure that such a conversion does not lead to the described data loss.
 And this problem is exactly there when we try to retrieve through **fetch** such fields as
 **volume**.
-The latter is of **int8** type in **PostgreSQL**, that corresponds to **int64** in Matlab.
+This is because the latter has **int8** type in **PostgreSQL**, that corresponds to **int64** in Matlab.

-But okey, let us assume all the values to be retrieved can be cast into **double** without any data loss.
-But there is the third shortage concerning very ineffficient usage of operative memory.
+Now let us assume that all the values to be retrieved can be cast into **double** without any data loss.
+But even in that situation we are left with the third drawback of very inefficient usage of operative memory.
 The most of the fields mentioned at the beginning of this article like **price\_low** or **price\_close** are of **float4** type, i.e. each of their values occupies 4 bytes.
 And for our data set a result representation generated by **fetch** consumes almost twice more space than it should.
-That is because all the fields having **float4** type are better to be converted to **single** Matlab type.
+That is because all the fields having **float4** type correspond to **single** Matlab type, not **double** type.
 Obviously the situation could potentially be even worse if one has to retrieve logical values.
 In this case **fetch** representation would consume 8 times more RAM comparing to the original data size.
 This inefficient data representation in **fetch** results leads to a memory shortage when the total number of tuples to be returned is significant.
-This can be clearly seen on the following picture generated for **DataReturnFormat** equal to 'numeric', 'cellarray' and 'structure', respectively.
+This can be clearly seen on the following picture generated for **DataReturnFormat** equal to 'numeric', 'cellarray' and 'structure' respectively.

 <!---
 ![Retrieving of scalar numericals](pictures/compareRetrieveForNumScalars_traj.jpeg)